This page was machine translated and may contain errors.

 Supporting boys who aim to reintegrate into society

 Since 2009, with the cooperation of the Ibaraki Rose Lions Club, we have been visiting Naniwa Juvenile Detention Center in Ibaraki City.
-Through soccer and question-and-answer sessions, we hope to convey to the boys about the struggles and setbacks they faced on the way to becoming a professional soccer player, as well as the mindset required for a professional soccer player, and to help them with their rehabilitation into society.
+Through soccer and Q&A sessions, we hope to convey to the boys the struggles and setbacks they faced on their way to becoming a professional soccer player, as well as the mindset required for a professional soccer player, in the hope of helping them to reintegrate into society.
+This time, player ZHANG Ao Lin and coach Shota UEMURA participated.

 • Visited Naniwa Juvenile Detention Center in Ibaraki City.